MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

    |![Screenshot of technician's mobile app screen.](./media/technician-9.jpg)|![Screenshot of remote collaborator's mobile app screen.](./media/remote-collaborator-9.jpg)|

    > [!NOTE]
-   > Both the technician and remote collaborator will see the mixed reality toolbar on the frozen frame and can add 2D annotations.
+   > Both the technician and remote collaborator will see the mixed-reality toolbar on the frozen frame and can add 2D annotations.

 8. After selecting the **snapshot** icon, the technician will enter snapshot mode, which captures a frozen frame of the technician's environment and shares it to the remote collaborator's screen.
 If the remote collaborator is using **Teams desktop**, then they can both place 2D annotations frozen frame of the technician's environment.